mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ## Chapter 7: Equipment

-You’re only as good as your gear.
-It’s a common saying, but it’s true, especially on the mean streets of the Sixth World.
-Having the wrong gear at the right time or the right gear at the wrong time are both potentially fatal flaws.
-Either way you’re probably going to end up in a world of hurt, or worse.

-One of the largest problems that the Shadowrun game has is an equipment bloat, particularly in the area of firearms.
-While it may seem fun to have a different name for every single pistol and every single rifle with multiple options, at the end of the day all of them do relatively the same type of damage and hold different sizes of magazines or clips or belt fed or what have you.
-Traditional Sixfinity and its derivatives tend to treat weapons as melee, which come in light, medium and heavy varieties, projectile, which come in light, medium and heavy varieties, in this case firearms, which come in light, medium and heavy varieties, as well as what would be considered heavier weapons which use gunry as a skill to fire.
-Those typically do not come in light, medium and heavy.
-These are types of tactical weapons that generally only do a very large amount of damage, but they can't fire very often and the ammunition is very expensive.

-Speaking of ammunition, it is not typically tracked in a regular game of Sixfinity.
-Ammunition is treated as one of those things where if you roll a 1 on your dice, one of the things that may happen is that you need to be forced to do a reload in order to clear the glitch or botch.
-The reason for this is characters are treated as professionals in their field and are expected to carry enough ammunition with them to get the job done.
-Obviously there are exceptions, those being special types of ammunition like explosive rounds or armor piercing, sable rounds, that sort of thing.
-As well as ammunition for grenade launchers, rocket launchers, and the sort.
-Those types of ammunition are always tracked.

-**Light Weapons:** Light weapons are always one-handed.
-They tend to do two to three points of damage, either physical or stun.
-Light weapons have Advantage I on attacks because they are small, lightweight, and easy to attack with.

-**Medium Weapons:** Medium weapons are heavier than light weapons.
-They can be used one-handed or two-handed.
-And they do four points of damage, typically four to five, physical or stun.
-These would be things like medium pistols like a Ares Predator pistol, Submachine guns etc.

-**Heavy Weapons:** Heavy weapons are always two-handed weapons and they tend to do about six to seven points of physical or stun damage.
-Think of shotguns, long arm rifles, assault rifles, as well as Heavy Pistols such a .357 Revolver, that sort of thing.

-**Very Heavy Weapons:** Very heavy weapons are difficult to wield, Machine Guns, Launchers, etc. They typically do eight to nine points of damage.

-### Gear Details

-The key functions of any piece of gear in Shadowrun are expressed in its game STATIS.
-The exact categories of STATIS depend on the item’s type.
-Cost is a universal stat—everything costs money—and all items also have Availability.
-We’ll cover that and some of the more specialized STATIS.

 #### Item Qualities

 Some equipment features special qualities that add variety and depth to the weapons, armor, and items your character may encounter.
 In our game, item quali- ties are special rules that can change how the item acts.
 They let us add more variety to an item than we could by only manipulating its raw STATIS.
 They also make the items more interesting for you, since many qualities may require you to think about your character using that item differently.

 Special qualities are generally either passive or active.
 Passive qualities are always “on” and require no activation on the part of the user.
-Active qualities must be triggered by the user, often by spending one or more Effect to activate the effect.
+Active qualities must be triggered by the user, often by spending one or more EFFECT to activate the quality.

 Item qualities usually have a number associated with them.
 This is their rating.
 Ratings affect qualities in different ways, depending on the quality in question.

-Active qualities require 2 Effect to activate unless otherwise stated in their description.
+Active qualities require 2 EFFECT to activate unless otherwise stated in their description.
 Active item qualities on weapons can only trigger on a successful attack, unless specified otherwise.

 **Accurate (Passive)**

 Accurate weapons are easier to aim or wield, whether through design or technology.
-For each level of this quality, the attacker adds 1 Proficiency to their combat checks while using this weapon.
+For each level of this quality, the attacker adds 1 BOON to their combat checks while using this weapon.

 **Auto-Fire (Active)**

 A weapon with Auto-fire can be set to shoot in rapid succession and potentially spray an area with bolts, flechettes, slugs, or other types of projectiles.
 The advantage in using Auto-fire is that it has the chance to hit multiple targets or to hit a single target multiple times.
-As attacking with a weapon on Auto-fire is generally less accurate, the attacker suffers 1 Disadvantage to hit.
+As attacking with a weapon on Auto-fire is generally less accurate, the attacker suffers 1 DISADVANTAGE to hit.
 The user may choose not to use the Auto-fire quality on a weapon; in this case, they cannot trigger the quality but also do not suffer the aforementioned penalty.

 If the attack hits.
-For every 2 Effect of the roll it deals an additional hit to the target.
-Each of these counts as an additional hit from that weapon, and each hit deals base damage plus net Effect from the test.
+For every 2 EFFECT of the roll it deals an additional hit to the target.
+Each of these counts as an additional hit from that weapon, and each hit deals base damage plus NET EFFECT from the test.

 These additional hits can be allocated to the original target, or to other targets within range of the weapon.
 If the attacker wishes to hit multiple targets, they must decide to do so before making the test.
-Furthermore, if they wish to hit multiple targets, their initial target must always be the target with the highest difficulty and high- est defense (if this is two separate targets, the GM chooses which is the initial target).
+Furthermore, if they wish to hit multiple targets, their initial target must always be the target with the highest difficulty and highest defense (if this is two separate targets, the GM chooses which is the initial target).
 The initial hit must always be against the initial target.
 Subsequent hits generated can be allocated to any of the other designated targets.

 **Blast (Active)**

 The weapon has a large spread, an explosive blast, or a similar area of effect, like a detonated grenade or a warhead fired from a missile launcher.
-If the attack is successful and Blast activates, each character (friend or foe) engaged with the original target suffers a hit dealing damage equal to the Blast quality’s rating, plus damage equal to the total net effect scored on the test.
+If the attack is successful and Blast activates, each character (friend or foe) engaged with the original target suffers a hit dealing damage equal to the Blast quality’s rating, plus damage equal to the total NET EFFECT scored on the test.
 In a relatively small and enclosed area, the Game Master might decide that everyone in the room suffers damage.
 If the Blast quality doesn’t activate, the ordnance still detonates, but bad luck or poor aim on the part of the firer (or quick reactions on the part of the targets) means the explosion may not catch anyone else in its radius.

-However, the user may also trigger Blast if the attack misses by spending 3 Effect.
+However, the user may also trigger Blast if the attack misses by spending 3 EFFECT.
 In this case, the original target and every target engaged with the original target suffers a hit dealing damage equal to the Blast rating of the weapon.

 **Breach (Passive)**